You can jump to Reports-to template if you're only looking to download the pre-formatted template.

 Error 2: People are reporting to themselves (i.e., a Username and its corresponding Supervisor Username are identical):

-Error 3: "Specified Contributor was not found" error.
+Error 3: "Specified user was not found" error.
 This can occur when the incorrect Username for a Contributor is entered, which most commonly happens when a Contributor's work email has not been set as their Username in their Profile, but was entered in the CSV as if it were.
-Verify Usernames via Administration settings > Contributor Configuration > Edit/delete Contributors.
+Verify Usernames via Administration Settings > User Accounts and Data > Edit, Invite, Disable Users.

 Similar to importing a reports-to structure into a Chart, you need to create your CSV and follow the golden rule.
 In this example, we’re creating a Basketball Team as a new Chart under the category “Committees and Clubs”.

 Since this is a self-managed team, it does not have a supervisor.
 So the card everyone 'reports to' on this team is a Team Card.

 - Enter a placeholder Username for this Team Card (eg. "basketballteamcard")

 - Leave the Supervisor username field empty (golden rule)

 - Enter “Team Card” in the Role name column.

 - Enter your Team's name in the Team name column.

 Then add a row for each of your Team members.
 Enter their Usernames and Role names and then for each of their Supervisor username fields, enter the placeholder Username from the first row (i.e. "basketballteamcard").